edthedev/edthedev.github.io/learn2code/index.md

 + [Tony Albatross - Pro Dolphin](https://arcade.makecode.com/26346-72733-28413-39259)

-## Robots in MineTest
+## Robots in Luanti

 If I told you there was a free clone of `MineCraft` that allowed players to build and program robots, would you even finish reading this page?
+I might not.

-Everyone should get to play with [Robots in MineTest](/blog/minetest/robots).
+Everyone should get to play with [Robots in Luanti](/blog/luanti/robots).

 ## Create Retro Python Games using Pyxel